 If your limited company has more than one director (for example a husband and wife) then the company will not have any pension enrolment duties, as long as none of the directors has an employment contract and the company has no other employees with a contract of employment.

 If the company has a number of directors and only one has a contract of employment with the company then the company will still be exempt from pension auto-enrolment.

 As above if you believe that your company does not have any pension enrolment duties then you will need to inform The Pensions Regulator in writing.

-If your company has shareholders
+If the limited company has shareholders

-Company shareholders are generally not on the company payroll and do not have a contract of employment with the company and so are not classed as employees.
+Company shareholders are generally not on the company payroll and do not have a contract of employment with the company, and so are not classed as employees.
 If your company has no employees then you will typically be exempt from pension auto-enrolment duties, but you will need to inform The Pensions Regulator of this in writing.

 If your company does not employ any staff members then your company will not have any pension auto-enrolment duties, as long as you meet one of the following criteria:

 - You are the sole company director with no other members of staff

 - Your company has multiple directors, but none have a contract of employment

 - Your company has multiple directors, but only one has a contract of employment